kevinyang1/climatecontours_edit_labels/README.md

 * **Run an Apache server (see special configuration instructions for [Ubuntu](UBUNTU_16_04.md) or [Windows](WINDOWS.md)).**

+If you run into issues after the linked instructions above, please try:

 * Enable authconfig in Apache so that server side includes (SSI) will work.
 This will allow SVG drawing capabilities.
 This is the most common source of errors, so make sure this step is working.